Spicy Tuna Roll (スパイシーツナロール)

 - Hand chopping the tuna rather than processing it gives you more control over the spicy tuna texture.

 - A mixture of sriracha, soy sauce, sugar, and sesame oil makes for a more flavorful and balanced Spicy Tuna Sauce than just using sriracha.

 - Three different styles of rolling the Spicy Tuna gives you options to find the style that you like best.

 Ingredients for Spicy Tuna Rolls

-- Sriracha – I like using sriracha as my source of heat for Spicy Tuna Rolls because it includes a little garlic, and it’s not too acidic.
-That being said, any Asian style hot sauce or chili paste that isn’t too sour or sweet will work.
+- Sriracha - I like using sriracha chili sauce as my source of heat for Spicy Tuna Rolls because, in addition to a chili kick, it includes a little garlic, and it's not too acidic.
+That being said, any Asian style spicy sauce or chili paste that isn't too sour or sweet will work.
 Sambal oelek and doubanjiang are two other options.

 - Soy sauce - Sriracha alone doesn't have enough salt to season the tuna, so I like to use a little soy sauce to add salt and a lot of umami to the Spicy Tuna.

 - Sugar - Some brands of sriracha sauce are quite sweet and do not need any additional sugar, but if you're using brands like Huy Fong (Rooster brand), or you're using a different hot sauce, you may want to add a bit of sugar to balance out the salt and heat.